Exploiting Machine Unlearning for Backdoor Attacks in Deep Learning System: Preliminaries

 The objective of machine unlearning is to guarantee that the model obtained by forgetting specific samples from a pre-trained model has the same distribution as the model trained without those samples at the beginning, which is formally defined as follows,

 where $Pr(\cdot)$ denotes the probability distribution of models.

-In this work, we focus on the exact unlearning scenario.
 The naive approach is to retrain the model directly from scratch without the data being unlearned, which guarantees that the model was never trained on the specific samples.
 However, it is resource-intensive when dealing with modern large-scale deep learning tasks.
 To address the issue, Bourtoule et al. proposed SISA~\cite{sisa}, a machine unlearning framework based on data partitioning.
 SISA first divides the whole training dataset into $S$ orthogonal sub-datasets (shards).
 It then trains a sub-model on each of them independently and aggregates their predictions by majority voting.
 Further, SISA divides each shard into $R$ slices and trains in an incremental way, i.e., record the current value of model parameters before introducing new slice.
 Thus, when an unlearning request comes, it will be located to the specific shard and slice, and SISA then starts retraining the corresponding sub-model from the last recorded parameter state, which does not include the unlearned sample.

-Additionally, significant research efforts have been devoted to developing approximate unlearning algorithms, encompassing data-driven approaches (e.g., Data Augmentation~\cite{error_minimizing,adv} and Data Influence~\cite{ssse}) and model-based approaches (e.g., Certified Removal~\cite{cr1,cr2} and Sophisticated Unlearning~\cite{su1,su2}).
-However, these algorithms remain to be further developed as there is often a significant reduction in the model's accuracy and/or the algorithm only works with convex activation functions.